ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 (p.
 21) <https://censusproject.files.wordpress.com/2022/03/census_white-paper_final_march_2022.pdf>`_,
 "Between 2000 and 2019, the number of housing units increased by 23.8 million or almost 21%."

-Another complex type of movement that could be useful to capture is moving into and out of Group Quarters; it is useful to think of four broad types of GQ for PRL purposes: college, military, carceral, and nursing homes.
-College is likely to be the tough one in Census applications (Census will have SSN for most military and incarcerated, Medicare for most nursing home, but people living in dorms, especially who don't file their own tax returns might not be PIK-able.)
-We will not include GQ in our initial (sub-minimal) migration model.

 But to summarize, for our initial implementation, here are the simplifying assumptions that we have included: